sourcecrypto/sourcecrypto.github.io/_posts/blog/2019-11-19-source-recap.md

 Over the past year, I've gone deeper and deeper into the world of Bitcoin, FOSS, Indieweb, Decentralized Identity, standards organizations, working groups and mailing lists.
 I've studied histories surrounding AI, Decentralized Web, Cyberpunks, Cypherpunks, MIT hackers, Sovereign Identity, Cryptography, and other histories of computing and the internet.

-During that time, the irony of using discord and twitter while preparing a foundation for a collaborative curation platform.
+The irony of using discord and twitter while laying a foundation for a FOSS principled collaborative curation platform is not lost on me.
 Discord was a matter of convenience, Twitter was an essential component of my education.
-Despite it's shortcomings, there is a lot of value to be gained from studying various fields through the lense of Twitter.
+Despite it's shortcomings, there is plenty of value to be gained from studying various fields through the lense of Twitter.

 ## Moving Forward